ImmanuelNL/coding-for-everyone/README.md

-# Welcome coding for everyone!
+# Welcome at coding for everyone!

 Everybody can code!
 Coding for everyone (CFC) was made to make that true.